Nette Documentation Preview

 $foo = Foo::form($var);

-// throw Nette\MemberAccessException
+// throws Nette\MemberAccessException

 // "Call to undefined static method Foo::form(), did you mean from()?"